GenomicsAotearoa/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/docs/3_RNAseq.md

     ```

     !!! tip "Hint"
-        If you encounter an error along the lines of `ERROR: invalid parameter:..`, first check is to make you the current working directory is `Counts`. (it's all about location, location, location 😉 )
+        If you encounter an error along the lines of `ERROR: invalid parameter:..`, first check that your current working directory is `Counts`. (it's all about location, location, location 😉 )

 !!! bell "**Arguments:**"

     * **-a** Name of an annotation file.
-GTF/GFF format by default
+GTF/GFF format by default.
     * **-o** Name of output file including read counts
     * **-T** Specify the number of threads/CPUs used for mapping.
-1 by default
+1 by default.
     * **-t** Specify feature type in GTF annotation. 'exon' by default.
 Features used for read counting will be extracted from annotation using the provided value.
     *  **-g** Specify attribute type in GTF annotation. 'gene_id' by default.
 Meta-features used for read counting will be extracted from annotation using the provided value.